twoojoo/job-rate-limiter/README.md

 Job rate limiter (stateful through Redis) that can handles complex situations using job namespaces, keys and kinds.

 ## Basic usage

+The following example shows how to set up a limiter in order to:

+- execute 100 (fake) jobs
+- allowing a maximum of 10 jobs in a 15 seconds time window (for the whole job namespace)
+- when this limit is exceeded, retry after the provided expiration time of the window (or after 10 seconds)

 ```typescript
 import { Limiter, LimiterRules, isLimiterError } from "job-rate-limiter"
 import { Redis } from "ioredis"